mbush91/fantasy-slow-draft/README.md

 ## Draft Flow

-- Commission(er) sets draft config (position limits, draft order).
+- Admin sets draft config (position limits, draft order).
-- Teams log in with the shared league password and their team name.
+- Teams log in with the league name and password and their team name.
 - CSV uploaded to populate available players.
 - On your turn, pick a player.
 Limits per position enforced.